cmcfarlane/speculative/Bogost-Alien-Phenomenology.md

 100:  "The phenomenologist who performs carpentry creates a machine that tries to replicate the unit operation of another's experience."

 110:  "Real radicals, we might conclude, *make things*."

+Chapter 5: Wonder
+-

+Interesting discussion of "The Wire" and "Ace of Cakes" as being filmed/taking place in many of the same locations in Baltimore.